qloops/pyrogram/README.md

 ## Pyrogram

 > [!NOTE]
-> Unfortunately, the original pyrogram is no longer supported.
-I will try to be your @delivrance.

 > Elegant, modern and asynchronous Telegram MTProto API framework in Python for users and bots

 ``` python